Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 Split Ear Treatment

-First, Dr. U first applied a local anesthetic by way of local injection in the area affected.
-Once this is done, the patient would be awake during the procedure.
-Next, Dr. U reopened the wound and removed a small amount tissue from the surrounding area.
+First, Dr. U applied a local anesthetic by way of local injection in the affected area.
+Once this is done, the patient will be awake during the procedure.
+Next, Dr. U reopened the wound and removed a small amount of tissue from the surrounding area.
 This allows him to create a fresh wound that can be sewn back together using a scalpel and surgical tools.

-Finally, Dr. U used thin sutures to stitch the open area via specialized technique with the goal of retaining the earlobe’s natural appearance.
-While still functioning fully, Dr. U used reconstruction and radiation, since the patient had undergone surgery once before.
+Finally, Dr. U used thin sutures to stitch the open area via a specialized technique to retain the earlobe’s natural appearance.
+While functioning fully, Dr. U used reconstruction and radiation since the patient had undergone surgery before.

 The entire split ear surgery takes about one to two hours.
-There is very little downtime and the post-surgery treatment is minimal at best.
+There is minimal downtime, and the post-surgery treatment is minimal at best.

-Any pain from the procedure or healing process can be quelled with over the counter medication.
-Recovery is typically quick, and can further be encouraged by keeping the area clean and touching it less as possible.
+Any pain from the procedure or healing process can be quelled with over-the-counter medication.
+Recovery is typically quick and can be encouraged by keeping the area clean and touching it as little as possible.
 After one week, the stitches will be ready to come out.
-This includes one more visit to Dr. U’s Los Angeles based clinic.
+This includes one more visit to Dr. U’s Los Angeles-based clinic.

 In six months, the patient reported only noticing a cosmetically insignificant thin line where her ear was once torn, consistent with other patient results for repairing split earlobes.